Gurobi/gurobipy-pandas/docs/source/examples/workforce.md

 shift_cover
 ```

+## Extracting Solutions

+With the model formulated, we solve it using the Gurobi Optimizer:

 ```{code-cell}
 m.optimize()
 ```

+Extract the solution using the series accessor `.gppd.X`:

 ```{code-cell}
 solution = df['assign'].gppd.X
 solution
 ```

+Since the result is returned as a pandas series, we can easily filter down to the selected assignments:

 ```{code-cell}
 assigned_shifts = solution.reset_index().query("assign == 1")
 assigned_shifts
 ```

+Additionally, we can unstack the result and transform it to produce a roster table:

 ```{code-cell}
 shift_table = solution.unstack(0).fillna("-").replace({0.0: "-", 1.0: "Y"})